Coast to Coast (Westlife album)

 Coast to Coast is the second studio album by Irish boy band Westlife.
-It was also the band's second album to be released as a five-piece.
 It was released on 6 November 2000 by RCA Records.
 Five hit singles were released from the album: "Against All Odds", "My Love", "What Makes a Man", "I Lay My Love on You" and "When You're Looking Like That".
 The album was a commercial success in both Ireland and the United Kingdom, selling 1.8 million copies in Britain alone.
 The album was the third-best selling of 2000 in Britain.
 As of October 2001, it sold seven million copies worldwide.

 In January 2005, the album was re-issued in a two-in-one box set compilation with the group's third album, World of our Own (2001).
-A video album, entitled Coast to Coast - Up Close and Personal, was released on 27 November 2000.
+A video album, titled Coast to Coast – Up Close and Personal, was released on 27 November 2000.
 It peaked at number one on the UK Visual Chart and a certified 3× Platinum.

 Background

 The band said that Coast to Coast was a step up from their first album, having more variety than Westlife.
-For example, the song "Angel's Wings", written by Steve Mac, Wayne Hector and Jimmy MacCarthy, is about a newborn baby.
 In a 2018 interview with the band, Shane Filan said that the album title, Coast to Coast, was taken from a line in their song "My Love" ('overseas from coast to coast'), and also because they're from the two coasts of Ireland.
-Filan also said that the track "Close" is the most underrated song of Westlife, described it as a "great song", and wondered why it has never been released as a single.
+Filan also expressed remorse at "Close" not having been released as a single.

 Singles

 "Against All Odds", a collaboration with Mariah Carey, was released on 15 September 2000, as the lead single from the album.
 Carey originally released her version of the song a few months earlier, as the third single from her seventh studio album, Rainbow (1999).

 "My Love" was released on 31 October 2000 as the second single from Coast to Coast.
 It debuted at number one on the UK Singles Chart and become the band's seventh UK number one.
 "What Makes a Man" was released on 18 December 2000 as the third single off the album.
 It peaked at number two and was their first single not to peak at number one on the UK Singles Chart.

 "I Lay My Love on You" was released as the fourth single in many parts of the world, including Australia, Asia and most notably Europe, excluding the UK and Ireland.
-"When You're Looking Like That" was released on 19 September 2001 as the fifth and final single from the album in Australia, Asia, Latin America and Europe.
+"When You're Looking Like That" was released on 6 August 2001 as the fifth and final single from the album in Australia, New Zealand, Asia, Latin America, and Europe.